taylor-vann/sheetcake/README.md

 `;
 ```

-An optimistically unique classname is assigned to `bluebox` and can be used in the `class` attribute of an HTMLElement.
+An optimistically unique classname is assigned to `bluebox` to be referenced in the `class` attribute of an HTMLElement.

-Here is an example of using Sheetcake with LitElement:
+Here is an example of Sheetcake working with LitElement:

 ```ts
 import { style } from "../sheetcake";